nol166/JS-Closures/README.md

   * 🧑‍🏫 In your own words, what is the lexical scope?

   * Lexical scope describes how the Javascript interpreter resolves variable names within nested functions.
-It is not only

   * 🧑‍🏫 When in this activity did we create a closure?